craftercms/docs/source/developers/cook-books/aws/use-s3-to-store-assets.rst

       For more information on Blob Store, see :ref:`blob-stores-configuration`

-      For an example of setting up a blob store, see :ref:`publishing-assets-in-external-storage-example`
+      For an example of setting up a blob store, see :ref:`here <publishing-assets-in-external-storage-example>`

 -------------
 Prerequisites